palkan/action_policy/docs/controller_action_aliases.md

 # Controller Action Aliases

-**This is a feature proposed here: https://github.com/palkan/action_policy/issues/25**
+**NOTE:** This is a feature proposed here: https://github.com/palkan/action_policy/issues/25.

 If you'd like to see this feature implemented, please comment on the issue to show your support.